luispark6/DoppleDanger/README.md

 - If these are desired functionalities, please read the **Virtual Camera/Audio** section for more information

-### After installation, you’ll need to modify the degradations.py file in your basicsr module.
+### After installation, you’ll need to modify the degradations.py file in your basicsr module only if you want to have converting video capabilties.
+This is NOT needed for the live face swap and voice cloning
 If using conda, you can typically find this file at:
 ```
 <your_env_path>/Lib/site-packages/basicsr/data/degradations.py